Beau Lyday Farmstead Studios

 His major influences are Gothic and mid-eastern architecture, Celtic symbols, and sacred geometry.

 After forty years in the furniture business, he left to pursue his art.
-Beau believes that being an artist is something that one is born to do and does not necessarily require a formal art degree, though he certainly respects those that earned an art degree.
+Beau believes that being an artist is something that one is born to do.
 He went on to study through practical experience, learning through trial and error, and self-learning reading, studying ancient places and objects as his teachers.

 His recent large works create a sense of place.
 Being sculptural and structural a person can stand inside a piece or sit down and become involved with it, embracing the peace within the shelter of the sculpture.